-The current printing quota for each user is 400 pages per semester in CADE, SD Mac, CS Undergrad and Engman/Teach Labs.
-This will show as $40 in the PaperCut quota system (ie, $0.10/pg).
+The current printing quota for each user is 400 pages per semester in CADE, MGK Mac, CS Undergrad and Engman/Teach Labs.
 Quotas are reset at the start of each semester (actually, 01/05, 05/11 and 08/19).
 There is no charge for printing, however, when your 400 pages have been used up we will NOT add extra pages.
-You do, however, have the ability to use against the next semesters quota, an overdraft, of up to $10 (100 pgs), leaving you with a minimum of 300 pages the following semester.
-There is no roll-over (we’re not T-Mobile), so the max per semester is $40/400 pgs.
+You do, however, have the ability to borrow up to 100 pages from the next semester via overdraft.
+If you choose to continue printing once your quota hits 0 pages remaining, you will start the next semester with 400 pages minus the overdraft amount.
+There is no print quota roll-over (we’re not T-Mobile), so the max per semester is 400 pages.

 You can check your quota in the following ways:

-– In CADE, run the command lpquota in the terminal window.
+– In CADE (Linux), run the command lpquota in the terminal window.
 A java window opens, so if connecting remotely, be sure to use ‘ssh -Y’.

-– In Engman got to Start > All Programs > Check My print Quota
+– In Engman (Windows) got to Start > All Programs > Check My print Quota

-– In the SD Mac Lab, open /Applications/PCClient.app
+– In the MGK Mac Lab (macOS), open /Applications/PCClient.app

 – From anywhere, open a web browser to https://winlic-b.eng.utah.edu:9192/user and login with your Windows lab credentials.